Uneek Havana Cigar Company

 The Uneek Havana Cigar Company, also known as the Sprecht Clothing Company, is a historic American factory building that is located in Blooming Glen, Hilltown Township, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 2007.

 History and architectural features

 Built between 1907 and 1910, this historic structure is a two-and-one-half-story, rectangular, brick building that measures eighty feet by thirty-two feet and sits on a stucco-covered, stone foundation.
 It has a low-pitched gable roof with broad overhangs reflective of the Arts and Crafts movement and was built and occupied by a cigar manufacturer until 1919, after which it housed a clothing manufacturer into the 1950s.
 It then housed various light manufacturing activities until 2004.

-It was added to the National Register of Historic Places in 2007.